Klopp 'as low as possible' after Liverpool defeat

 "Forest believe in what he doing," added Crouch to BT Sport.

-"Clubs are sacking their managers but Forest showed they believe in Copper and that result rewards that decision."
+"Clubs are sacking their managers but Forest showed they believe in Cooper and that result rewards that decision."

 'Always grateful to Liverpool'